 The average total deduction for an Australian taxpayer is $2,576, the ABC recently reported, but about half of taxpayers claim less than $674.
-ATO figures show that nearly nine million taxpayers claimed a total of $21.7 billion in work-related expenses in 2017‒18.
+ATO figures show that nearly nine million taxpayers claimed a total of $21.7 billion in work-related expenses in a recent year.
 Common work-related tax deductions can include car expenses, travel expenses, uniform expenses, self-education expenses, work from home expenses, phone expenses, union fees and sun protection.
 Charity donations, personal super contributions and income protection may also be claimable, as are tax agent fees from the previous financial year.

 With the Australian Government extending the Low and Middle Income Tax Offset, or ‘Lamington’ as it’s colloquially known, many Australians earning less than $126,000 per year may be eligible for at least a partial tax offset for both the FY20/21 and FY21/22 financial years.
 There’s no extra paperwork needed, and the ATO says it will calculate if you are eligible and apply the offset if you qualify.